-It is mandatory that you immediately report any of the following changes to the IS: decisions to prematurely terminate your OPT by leaving the U.S., beginning a new academic program, or changing visa category status, such as to H-1B; official name change, residential address changes, and employer changes (e.g. loss of employment, change to new employer, change of employer location).
+It is mandatory that you immediately report any of the following changes to ISO: decisions to prematurely terminate your OPT by leaving the U.S., beginning a new academic program, or changing visa category status, such as to H-1B; official name change, residential address changes, and employer changes (e.g. loss of employment, change to new employer, change of employer location).

 How do I report a change of residential and employer address while on OPT?

-Report your updated address within 10 days of your move by emailing email@example.com.
+Please review the OPT Reporting Help Guide for an overview of your required SEVIS reporting.
+Report your updated address within 10 days of your move by emailing firstname.lastname@example.org.
 You should also update your “Local Street Address” in your LSU PAWS account for your residential address, in case LSU needs to get in touch with you.

 Can I apply for an extension of my OPT?